ForeverScape/ForeverScapeCore/readme.md

 Looking at mobile performance, we abondon the Angular convention of ng-repeat for the actual tile engine component.
 UI and other interfaces are fine, but the tiling needs to be super-efficient, we can't have two-way binding and $digests() going on all the time.data available.
 Ping me if you have a good organization strategy for angular reuse.

-###Licensing:###

-Any display of content directly from or derived from the ForeverScape artwork must be accompanied with the text "ForeverScape" on or in the same vicinity of the display apparatus, NOT JUST IN SOURCE CODE.
-The minimum font size for the text "ForeverScape" must be at least 7% of the of height or width (whichever is greater) of the screen size of the artwork presented and must link to ```http://foreverscape.com?source={{ URL of your company or app}}``` in a browser on the device.
-This applies to any single image, cropping of a single image or assembly of multiple images.
-If your host is found to be pulling more than 500,000 CDN responses, please contact ForeverScape LLC to split the Amazon CloudFront bill or make arrangements to purchase redistribution rights.
-Failure to comply will lead to blocking your hosts.

-You can create commercial software products using this API and the images in the CDN hosted by ForeverScape, LLC as long as you adhere to the restrictions above.
-Failture to comply will be prosecuted to the fullest extent of the law, including trademark and copyright law.
-Redistribution of images is strictly prohibited and granted only by the Artist in writing.
-Reproduction of images, in the form of digital tranfer over network, print, etching, engraving, stamping, and other mediums is strictly prohibited.

-Code is distributed under MIT license.